 Here are the top 6 things you should consider when choosing a Content Marketing agency.

-1. Hire an agency that delivers all 4 core Content Marketing services
+1. Hire an agency that delivers all Content Marketing services

 For an agency to be a Content Marketing agency it must offer four core services.
 These services each have several tactical components.
 To deliver real value and maximum impact, all these tactics must be integrated and coordinated.
 If an agency can demonstrate how it can combine these tactics together into a single cohesive strategy, it’s a good sign they know how to implement content marketing effectively and get results.